 Here are a few ways you can make visiting the dentist more comfortable, easing the fears you have battled in the past.

-Meet Dr. Emery and her team before getting treated
+Meet Dr. Dickinson and her team before getting treated

-Dr. Emery is more than the face behind the mask that peeks at your teeth every six months.
-Getting to know that face behind the mask can go a long way to putting your mind at ease.
-She’s a friendly, outgoing mom to three kids – maybe, just like you!
+Dr. Dickinson is more than the face behind the mask that peeks at your teeth every six months.
+Getting to know that face behind the mask can go a long way to put your mind at ease.
+She’s friendly, passionate, salsa dancing extraordinaire and wife!
 But don’t take our word for it – schedule a time to stop in for a few minutes and meet our team before getting treatment.

 Be upfront about your dental anxiety